-You need RYA Day Skipper or equivalent knowledge (Min 15 days sailing and 8 night hours).
-Check you're up to scratch and confident with all aspects of the Day Skipper syllabus and you'll know you're ready for this Coastal Skipper Combined course.
+You need RYA Day Skipper qualification or equivalent knowledge (Min 15 days sailing and 8 night hours).
+Check you're up to scratch and confident with all aspects of the Day Skipper syllabus and you'll know you're ready for this Coastal Skipper Combined training course.

 - Accommodation on board throughout the whole course

 - Breakfast, lunch, refreshments and two evening meals - during the practical course only